-About a year ago I participated in an art project for a hackathon where we wanted to have a swarm of "creatures" under computer control.
+For an art project during a hackathon at the MIT Media Lab we wanted to have a swarm of "creatures" under computer control.
 The concept called for these creatures to participate in a simulated society, which would be guided by a crowd of humans online.
 They had to look like real animals, at least when viewed via a cheap webcam.
 We had a budget for materials, but it was fairly small and had to include many things other than robots.

 For me it was an exciting challenge: hack together a capable robot swarm on a shoestring budget and on a hackathon's timeframe.
 I wanted to answer the question: What does it take to get a bunch of robots moving around on a surface under the control of a computer?
 To get started I went looking for prior art, and found the following representative projects: